-The old adage of it takes 10,000 hours to become a master of most any instrument is true.
+The old adage of it takes 10,000 hours to become a master of most any musical instrument is true.
 However, over 95% of those 10,000 hours is spent in practice mode and not ” live on stage”.
 That is why I created this amplifier – for those 9,500 practice hours.
 You can use much bigger amps for the additional 500 hours if you make it that far and want to do that.
 The most important time invested is when you’re playing for yourself – at home!
 And .. . this experience needs to be really really positive or your practice time isn’t as productive and you might lose interest in playing.

 I’ve tried the rare and uber expensive NOS Genelec KT88 in this amp and can’t justify the $400+ cost for a single tube.
 Eventually I found the the EL34 provides the best beautiful clean tone I was searching for and the Pavane EL34PH is my favorite EL34 style tube even over the NOS Mullard EL34.
 The 3 NOS tubes that I use and highly recommend (EF86, 12AX7 and GZ34) are a must and if you use them, you really don’t need to do any tube rolling.
 Sound quality is superb!

 Click on the link below to gather more information about this really beautiful EF86 guitar amplifier: